Asian markets advance after strong Wall Street week

 - Edmonds woman who told date she was serial killer and wanted to eat his heart gets 18 years

-ANALYST’S TAKE: “Distortion will continue in markets trying to unravel hurricane effects from jobs and inflation data, but for now the Fed is inclined to believe that risks are skewed to inflation rather than dis-inflation and that the underlying jobs recovery continues,” said Mizuho Bank in a report.
+ANALYST’S TAKE: “Price action across various asset markets seemed disjointed amidst the noise in U.S. economic data and persisting geopolitical risks,” Johanna Chua of Citigroup said in a report.
+“Impact of hurricanes was clearly felt in headline payroll change in August for U.S. However, lower unemployment rate and sharp upside surprise in average hourly earnings continue to support market expectations of further Fed hikes,” said Chua.
+“Investor attention is divided by the Catalan situation in Europe and proceedings will be watched closely.
+Meanwhile, tension in the Korean peninsula persists and likelihood of another missile test from North Korea has risen lately.”

 SPAIN JITTERS: European markets were on edge following protests over possible plans by Catalonia to declare independence from Spain.
-On Sunday, hundreds of thousands of people opposed to independence gathered in streets in the region’s capital, Barcelona, and chanted, “Catalonia is Spain!”
+On Sunday, hundreds of thousands of people opposed to independence gathered in the streets of the region’s capital, Barcelona, and chanted, “Catalonia is Spain!”
 The region’s president has pledged to push ahead for independence following an Oct.
 1 referendum.
-“Catalan President (Carles) Puigdemont could call independence as early as Tuesday, in which case, expect trouble,” said Rob Carnell of ING in a report.
+“Catalan President (Carles) Puigdemont could call independence as early as Tuesday, in which case, expect trouble,” Rob Carnell of ING said in a report.

 BRITAIN: Beleaguered Prime Minister Theresa May insisted she was in control after a dismal performance at her party’s annual conference and an announcement by a lawmaker that 30 colleagues want her to resign.
-May has struggled to unite a government that is divided over how the country should leave the European Union and what relationship it wants with the bloc after that.
+May has struggled to unite her government over how Britain should leave the European Union and what relationship it wants with the bloc after that.
 May’s appearance at her Conservative Party’s conference last week was marred by a heckler and a coughing fit.
 A former party chairman said a growing number of members want her to resign, though the figure he cited was below the 48 required to trigger a formal leadership challenge.